spaceship-prompt/spaceship-prompt/README.md

 SPACESHIP_PROMPT_ORDER=(<any preceding sections> mysection <any following sections>)
 ```

-To append custom sections to the default Spaceship prompt, follow the form
+To append custom sections to the default Spaceship prompt, follow the form:

 ```shell
 SPACESHIP_PROMPT_ORDER=($SPACESHIP_PROMPT_ORDER mysection)
 ```

-To prepend custom sections to the default Spaceship prompt, follow the form
+To prepend custom sections to the default Spaceship prompt, follow the form:

 ```shell
 SPACESHIP_PROMPT_ORDER=(mysection $SPACESHIP_PROMPT_ORDER)